 Kim attended the University of Rhode Island.
 She started working at Perspectives Corporation in 1989 as a job coach at Alternatives Job Placement Center.
 While finishing her degree in Psychology at URI, Kim advanced her career through the years from direct support (at AJPC and Mockingbird Group Home) to various management positions (at Westerly Group Home, Circle Drive Group Home, Mockingbird Group Home and Spindrift Day/Vocational Program).
 Kim was promoted in 2003 as an Administrator and currently oversees Perspectives Adult Day Services and Adult Residential Non 24 Services programs.

 Christine came to work for Perspectives in 1999.
 She is a graduate of the University of Rhode Island with a Bachelor's Degree in Psychology, attended Northeastern University's Masters in Applied Behavioral Analysis program and received her Masters Degree in Education from the University of Massachusetts.
-She is a Board Certified Behavior Analyst with thirty years of experience working with adults who have developmental disabilities and significant behavioral challenges.
-In 2002 she completed intensive training in Dialectical Behavior Therapy (DBT); applying this cognitive behavioral approach to those who have behavioral issues related to impulsivity and emotional regulation.
+She is a Board Certified Behavior Analyst licensed in the States of Rhode Island and Massachusetts with thirty five years of experience working with adults who have developmental disabilities and significant behavioral challenges.
+She has expertise in applying Dialectical Behavior Therapy (DBT)Skills Training applying this cognitive behavioral approach to those who have behavioral issues related to impulsivity and emotional regulation.
+She also has proficiency in training and implementing trauma informed care approaches.
 Christine has worked in a variety of residential, day and outpatient settings in Rhode Island and Massachusetts but finds her home here at Perspectives because of the agency's deep commitment to core values that support best clinical practice.